 Best Time to Go to the Balkan Peninsula

 Spring, summer, and fall are the best seasons for this Balkan Peninsula itinerary.
 Summer is peak season, so expect large crowds of people and hot temperatures.

 To avoid most of the tourists, late spring and early fall are your best bets.

 If you rent a car and drive in Bosnia & Herzegovina, Montenegro, Albania, or several other countries in Europe, you will need to have a green card.
 A green card is a cross-border insurance card that proves that your car has at least minimum level of insurance required.
-We obtained the green card through Europcar, paying $2.34 USD per day.
+We obtained the green card through Europcar, paying $2.34 USD per day (in 2017).

 Do you have any questions about this Balkan Peninsula itinerary?
 If you have any questions, comment below!